Edb83/self-isolution/TESTING.md

 - Disallow !important
   - Used only where necessary to override Materialize styling
 - Disallow IDs in selectors
-  - Selecting via IDs has only been used for styles which will not be reused
+  - Selecting via IDs has only been used for styles which will not be reused and the specificity was needed
 - Disallow overqualified elements
   - In these instances the qualifications are necessary to both override Materialize and piggyback on the output of Flask Paginate